Bailey’s Irish Banana Cupcakes are a boozy sweet treat! Bailey’s Irish Cream in the frosting and the ganache!

 - Let the chocolate cool before serving- you can refrigerate the cupcakes to speed this process a little.

-Quick note on these cupcakes: I used Martha Stewart’s Banana Cupcake Recipe.
+Quick note on these cupcakes: I used Martha Stewart’s Banana Cupcake Recipe and adapted the method just slightly.
 It’s a really simple recipe and they always turn out full of banana, moist and delicious BUT!!!!
-Do not bake those babies for the called for 25 to 30 minutes!!
+If you follow her original recipe do not bake those babies for the called for 25 to 30 minutes!!
 It dries them out.
 Please do yourselves a favor and check them at 18 to 20 minutes.
 That is plenty.
 I also like to bake my cupcakes at 325, but my oven is a zillion year old freak of kitchen appliance so take that with a grain of salt.